Isaac1511/LabPro/README.md

-# Test Infra for pipeline automation.
+# Test for pipeline automation.